Karan2310/Mini-Project-Parking-Management-System/README.md

 # Parking Management System

-Project made for OOPM mini-project (SE-DMCE).
+Project made for  SE-Mini-project (DMCE).
 Parking Management System is a web-based app used to easily manage your valet parking with some superpowers, making your life easy.